andrewbranch/gatsby-remark-vscode/README.md

 ## Why gatsby-remark-vscode?

 JavaScript syntax highlighting libraries that were designed to run in the browser, like [Prism](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/), have to make compromises given the constraints of their intended environment.
 Since they get downloaded and executed whenever a user visits a page, they have to be ultra-fast and ultra-lightweight.
 Your Gatsby app, on the other hand, renders to HTML at build-time in Node, so these constraints don’t apply.
 So why make tradeoffs that don’t buy you anything?
 There’s no reason why the syntax highlighting on your blog should be any less sophisticated than the syntax highlighting in your code editor.
-And since VS Code is built with JavaScript and CSS, is open source, and has a rich extension ecosystem, it turns out that it’s pretty easy to hook use its highlighting engine and extensions and get great results.
+And since VS Code is built with JavaScript and CSS, is open source, and has a rich extension ecosystem, it turns out that it’s pretty easy to use its highlighting engine and extensions and get great results.
 A few examples of where gatsby-remark-vscode excels:

 | Scenario                | Others                 | gatsby-remark-vscode |
 |-------------------------|------------------------|----------------------|